 Scheme of members' allowances payable from 1 April 2022 to 31 March 2026

-Payable to all authority members to cover their time commitment on Kent and Medway Fire and Rescue Authority (KMFRA) duties and any miscellaneous expenses incurred in pursuit of KMFRA business such as office equipment, stationery, and day-to-day subsistence.
+- Payable to all Authority Members to cover their time commitment on KMFRA duties and any miscellaneous expenses incurred in pursuit of KMFRA business such as office equipment, stationery, and day-to-day subsistence.

 - Members may only receive one SRA at any one time no matter how many offices within the KMFRA that Member may hold.